Altar and Rosary Society

 Home and School Association

-Read God’s Word at Mass and other Special Liturgies.
+Proclaim God’s Word at Mass and other Special Liturgies.
 Open to all parishioners aged 18 and older subject to approval by the pastor.
 For more information contact the rectory at 215-334-4170.

 Assists the pastor in an advisory capacity on items of importance to the parish.

 Teaches the basics of the faith to Catholic children who attend non-Catholic schools.
 Classes are held on Tuesday evenings in the Junior and Senior Schools, September through May.
 Contact Deacon Leonard at 215-334-1659 for more information.

 Educates and promotes the culture of life for all parishioners.
 Open to all members of the parish.

 The Rite of Christian Initiation of Adults (RCIA), or Ordo Initiationis Christianae Adultorum, is a comprehensive step by step process to guide prospective converts or non-Catholic Christians to full communion with the Catholic Church.
 RCIA gradually introduces various aspects of divine revelation in Sacred Scripture and Tradition.
 For more information visit: Christian Initiation of Adults | USCCB

 If you are interested in joining RCIA at St. Monica Parish, then please contact Deacon Leonard at 215-334-4170.

 Members of the Society of St. Vincent de Paul (or “Vincentians”) are men and women who strive to grow spiritually by offering person-to-person service to individuals in need.
 We are young and old.
 Our members come in every shade of skin color.
 Some of us are wealthy, some are financially poor, but all of us are blessed with an awareness that our blessings (time, talent, or treasure) are to be shared with our brothers and sisters in need.